Saab wins Brazil jet deal after NSA spying sours Boeing bid

 SECURING VAST BORDERS

-Brazil coexists peacefully with all of its South American neighbors and has no ongoing conflicts.
-The country, however, is eager to fortify its military as it considers the long-term defense of its vast borders and abundant natural resources, including the Amazon rainforest and offshore oil discoveries.
+Brazil coexists peacefully with all of its South American neighbours and has no ongoing conflicts.
+The country, however, is eager to fortify its military as it considers the long-term defence of its vast borders and abundant natural resources, including the Amazon rainforest and offshore oil discoveries.

-"We are a peaceful country, but we won't be defenseless," Rousseff said on Wednesday at a lunch with military officials, where she said the announcement was forthcoming.
+"We are a peaceful country, but we won't be defenceless," Rousseff said on Wednesday at a lunch with military officials, where she said the announcement was forthcoming.

-Brazil's decision unexpectedly wraps up a tortuous and prolonged decision-making process that had made the negotiations the object of ridicule in some defense circles.
+Brazil's decision unexpectedly wraps up a tortuous and prolonged decision-making process that had made the negotiations the object of ridicule in some defence circles.

 However, the deal was taken seriously by the competitors.